Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

 In a nutshell, WC is more expensive to get started.
 But once you get started, there is no recurring fee except for the yearly domain and hosting renewal fees.
 There are no transaction fees except anything which might be imposed by your Payment gateway.

 Winner: tie - this pretty much depends on your business model and requirements.
-We can't make a judgement here because you're going to have to make an assessment of your situation and decide what model works best for you.
+We can't make a judgment here because you're going to have to make an assessment of your situation and decide what model works best for you.

 9. Shopify Pros and Cons